davidchenlee/MESOscope/README.md

 ## To do:
 ### C++
 - Implement the FIFO reading and data saving concurrently
-- Save the run status and error messages in a text file
 - Save the run parameters in a text file
 - Maybe install TVK to display tiff images
 - Allow reading multiple frames in the FPGA-to-PC FIFO